Model-Free Assessment of Simulator Fidelity via Quantile Curves: Application: LLM Fidelity Profiling

 \subsection{Fidelity Profiling}

-The calibrated $V(\alpha)$ are shown in Figure~\ref{fig:fidelity_profile_bddmean}, which compares models by how tightly their synthetic outcomes track the human distribution across items.
-We plot $\hat V_{\ell}(\tilde \alpha)$ against $\alpha$ under the adjusted index $\tilde \alpha$ provided in Equation~\ref{eq:main_thm}.
-Lower-flatter curves indicate uniformly small discrepancies, while elbows reveal rare but severe misses.
-Our result suggests that, relative to the uniform baseline, all simulators outperform it on over $70\%$ of questions, but fail to capture the outliers.
-Another observation is that \textsc{GPT-4o} lies lowest across all quantiles, indicating the most reliable alignment, with \textsc{GPT-5-mini} close behind yet failing to capture some outlier questions. \textsc{Llama 3.3 70B} and \textsc{QWen-3-235B} clearly performing worse, suggesting a dominance in performance among simulators.
+The calibrated quantile functions for the four different LLMs are plotted in Figure~\ref{fig:fidelity_profile_bddmean}.
+Lower, flatter curves indicate uniformly small discrepancies, while elbows reveal rare but severe misses.
+Our results suggest that all LLM-simulators outperform the uniform benchmark on over $80\%$ of questions, but fail to capture the tail scenarios. \textsc{GPT-4o} is the lowest across all quantiles, indicating the most reliable alignment, with \textsc{GPT-5-mini} close behind yet failing to capture some outlier questions, and \textsc{Llama 3.3} and \textsc{QWen-3} trail behind.
+While this comparison is useful, we want to emphasize that the uniform baseline is not intended to represent a universally poor simulator.
+For some near-balanced questions, it can return low sim-to-real gap.
+Its role here is instead to serve as a simple structure-free reference for illustrating how the proposed framework compares simulator fidelity at the scenario level.

-We also provide a robustness check on whether this dominance of performance is an anomaly for this particular set of numbers of $n_j$.
-Figure~\ref{fig:robust_check} shows performance across LLMs given a fixed $n_j$, where we consider $n_j = \{50, 500, 5000, 10000\}$.
-The results indicate that the dominance of \textsc{GPT-4o} over \textsc{GPT-5-mini}, \textsc{Llama 3.3 70B}, and \textsc{QWen-3-235B} is consistent across $n_j$, hence validating our method's result.
+We also provide a robustness check on whether the dominance relation is an anomaly of the particular choice for the sample size $n_j$.
+Figure~\ref{fig:robust_check} shows performance of the LLMs for $n_j = \{50, 500, 5000, 10000\}$.
+The results indicate that the dominance relation between LLMs remains the same.